How to Choose a French Press: Best Beginner Picks

 The Calm Recommendation

-The best French press for beginners is the one that:
+When thinking about how to choose a French press, the best option for beginners is the one that:

 • matches how much coffee is actually brewed